EyeTrackVR/EyeTrackVR-Docs/vitepress/docs/src/pages/how_to_build/parts_list.md

 ::: danger
-If they look like something you would find in a TV remote, do not use them.
+If they look like something you would find in a TV remote, do NOT use them.
+Even if you think you can alter them THEY WILL NOT WORK AND PUT YOU AT RISK.
 If you aren't exactly sure what you are doing, buy them from the LCSC or Digikey link.

 **DO NOT BUY FOCUSED ONES!**
 :::